2018 Orange County Seasonal West Nile Virus Counts (Infections by Type) (as of 10/16/2018)

 If a citizen is uncomfortable with disposing of the bird, contact your local animal care services provider who under certain circumstances may dispose of the bird.

-Between 7:00 am and 4:30 pm on Monday through Thursday, or 7:00 am and 3:30 pm on Friday, please contact Orange County Vector Control District at (714) 971-2421 extension 117 or firstname.lastname@example.org.
+Between 7:00 am and 4:30 pm on Monday through Thursday, or 7:00 am and 3:30 pm on Friday, please contact Orange County Mosquito and Vector Control District at (714) 971-2421 extension 117 or firstname.lastname@example.org.
 Please be aware that there is a limit to the number of birds that Vector Control can test, especially from areas in which WNV has already been detected.
 In some cases, you may be asked to dispose of the bird carcass.

 After regular business hours or on weekends, you may also report dead birds through the Internet to www.westnile.ca.gov/ or call (877) WNV-BIRD.